vitessio/website/content/en/docs/18.0/reference/compatibility/mysql-compatibility.md

 To execute a "kill connection" or "kill query" statement, the client needs to establish a new connection.
 This behavior is similar to when a user on the MySQL shell client terminates a command by pressing ctrl+c.

+The [RFC](https://github.com/vitessio/vitess/issues/13438) highlights the current limitation of the `Kill statement` support.

 Alternatively,
 - [query_timeout_ms](../../../user-guides/configuration-advanced/comment-directives/#query-timeouts-query_timeout_ms) query comment directive can be set to define a query timeout.
 This ensures that the query either returns a result or aborts within the specified time.
 - [mysql_server_query_timeout](../../programs/vtgate/) command-line flag can be set on VTGate to establish a default timeout.